-VHR, VHP and the levee option (L4B)
+Combined VHR VHP and levee

-For this option, the levee L4B is constructed.
+For this option, the levee is constructed, and optionally the surrounding works.
 This provides protection for the North Wagga Wagga residents but it may increase the risk to properties outside North Wagga Wagga.
 The VHR and VHP options would then apply to residents outside North Wagga Wagga.
 We then assess the updated risks for properties outside North Wagga Wagga and apply the same \$400,000 and \$120,000 threshold rules noted above.

-5.8 Reduction in risk from combination of levee, raising and purchasing
+4.8 Reduction in risk from combination of levee, VHP and VHR

-Discount Rate (p.a.)
-Base Case AAD Houses raised Houses purchased Project Case AAD Risk reduction
+Chosen levee option Base Case AAD Houses raised Houses purchased Project Case AAD Risk reduction

 \$m No. No. \$m \$m

-0.03 385.0 70 9 315.3 69.7

-0.05 299.5 48 6 250.2 49.3

-0.07 241.2 23 6 204.3 36.9
+L4A 302.1 37 7 263.3 38.8

+L4B 302.1 38 6 255.5 46.7

-Note: Base case AADs are drawn across the entire Wagga Wagga region, rather than just North Wagga Wagga.
-Source: The CIE
+Note: Base case AADs are drawn from across the entire Wagga Wagga region, rather than just North Wagga Wagga.

-6 Economic Costs
+5 Economic Costs

 This chapter presents the economic costs associated with the options.
 The focus in this chapter is on the capital and ongoing operating costs with the options.
-There are also likely be some costs associated with loss of biodiversity due to clearing needed at Wilks Park for option L4B.
-These additional biodiversity costs have not been accounted for in the costs below but will be considered further in the final report.
+There are also likely be some costs associated with loss of biodiversity due to clearing needed at Wilks Park for option L4B.21 These additional biodiversity costs have not been accounted for in the costs below and will increase the costs further.
 Given this the costs below are likely to be an underestimate of the costs for L4B.